-My career has been in the design and development of software.
-Here is my resume.
+My career was in the design and development of software.
+Here is my LinkedIn page.
 My interest in computers began during a field trip to Lawrence Hall of Science at UC Berkeley my junior year of high school, circa 1977.
 My mom’s brother, who worked in the field of computers, advised me to major in computer science.

 After graduating I worked full-time as a software engineer for almost 19 years.
 Within the first couple years, I took some early-bird classes at Santa Clara University towards a graduate degree in Engineering Management.
 The classes included software engineering economics, engineering management, project management, computer graphics, computer networks, and technical writing.

 Since retiring as a software engineer I have become a mom to Emma.
-I enjoy gardening, reading, cooking, playing the piano, educating my daughter, and maintaining our home in the beautiful Pacific Northwest.
+I enjoy gardening, genealogy, reading, playing the piano, and maintaining our home in the beautiful Pacific Northwest.
 In my spare time I update this web site.
-To stay in shape, I work out to fitness DVD’s at home.
-My favorite personal trainer is Jillian Michaels.
+To stay in shape for gardening, I work out to fitness DVD’s at home.

 My greatest passion (or obsession?) is organizing home improvement projects, much to Mike’s dismay!
 We did some major improvements to and fixed some major problems with Mike’s San Carlos Home.
 To escape all the house problems, we took a vacation to Orcas Island in September 2003.
 While on vacation we looked at properties, found one we liked, and made an offer a month after we returned from vacation (once Mike discussed the move with his employer).

-We moved to Orcas Island in January 2004 and got to experience the quiet, rural life on a mountain top in our Orcas Home.
+We moved to Orcas Island in January 2004, when Emma was 19 months old, and got to experience the quiet, rural life on a mountain top in our Orcas Home.
 Shortly after moving, we sold Mike’s San Carlos home (once we found a realtor who knew how to market the house!).
 Mike continued to work for his company, Actional, by telecommuting and traveling once a quarter.
 In January 2009, Mike’s telecommuting job came to an end and he found a new job with Disney in downtown Seattle.

 We moved to our Seattle Home in September 2009, just in time for Emma to start 2nd grade in the fall.
 For almost three years, we traveled to Orcas Island about twice a month to maintain our Orcas home until we finally sold it in June 2012.

-I grew up in the Central Valley of California and lived on a 40-acre vineyard.
-My (identical) twin sister Jackie, brother Jim, and I helped our dad by planting, tying, suckering, pruning (once), and weeding the vines.
+I grew up in the Central Valley of California and lived on a farm and 40-acre vineyard.
+My (identical) twin sister, brother, and I helped our dad by planting, tying, suckering, pruning (once), and weeding the vines.
+Later my brother helped with irrigating, spraying, and disking while my sister and I helped with bookkeeping and payroll (we got paid).
 Thankfully we never had to harvest grapes, but did count and collect raisin trays during one harvest.
-Later Jim helped with irrigating, spraying, and disking while Jackie and I helped with bookkeeping and payroll (we got paid).
-Jackie and I also helped take care of our younger sister Diana, cleaned house on weekends, fed farm animals twice a day, and shoveled lots of horse manure!
+My sister and I also helped take care of our younger sister, cleaned house on weekends, fed farm animals twice a day, and shoveled lots of horse manure!

-We were very active in 4-H. I learned to sew, cook, bake bread, raise and show sheep, ride and care for horses, and give presentations.
+We were very active in 4-H. I learned to sew, bake bread, raise and show sheep for auction, ride and care for horses, and give presentations.
 I learned leadership skills by assisting younger members with sewing projects and holding various offices at club meetings.
-My dad was Community Leader of our 4-H club and organized many community service activities (like painting park benches, picking up trash, etc).
+My dad was Community Leader of our 4-H club for several years and organized many community service activities.
 Our club won the Community Pride Award almost every year that he was the leader.
 My mom was project leader for the sewing and horse projects (horses were her passion).

 To escape all the home chores, I joined the Girls’ Track team the spring of my freshman year of high school.
 I also successfully campaigned with friends to start a Girls’ Cross Country team in the fall of my sophomore year.
 Running was the highlight of my high school years.